 No, HfMT general policy forbids that Professors teach students at home.
 This also applies in this exceptional situation!

-The lecture period in the summer semester will initially end on July 10, 2020, and in September there will be an opportunity to make up for attendance in the artistic subjects.
+The lecture period in the summer semester 2020 will initially end on July 10, 2020, butit will be possible to make up for attendance lessons in the artistic subjects in September and October 2020.
 According to current planning, the start of the lecture period in the winter semester will be postponed to November 2, 2020.

 Is there a student advisory service?